Researchers learned that your listening habits affect the safety of earbud and headphone usage.

 For children, safe listening volumes are about a third of the output of the listening device.
 However, Dr. Berard warns against the use of headphones until age three (1).
 Even after age three, Dr. Berard cautions against using headphones for more than thirty minutes at a time (1).
 According to Dr. Berard, the bone density around the cochlea in each ear does not fully develop until age three.
 The hearing system continues to develop until age twelve.
 Wearing headphones disrupts the natural pattern of sound emissions leaving the ear canal.
 This is why headphones have an open back.
 Researchers still have much to learn about the effect of headphone and earbud usage on the brain.
 Help your child create safe listening habits using the strategies below.

 What to Do When It Is Too Loud

 Motivation to Start New Habits

 Do you need additional motivation to change your listening habits?
-If so, enjoy the resources I provide in my upcoming Teaching Tip Blog, Learn Safe Listening Habits.
+If so, enjoy the resources I provide in my Purposeful Play Blog, How to Teach Safe Listening Habits.
 Most importantly, parents, teachers, and professionals learn how to observe the directional hearing, an auditory processing skill.